zeit-io/zeit-user-docs/docs/organisationen/orga-einstellungen.en.md

 ## Invoice number

 Here you can specify the format for the invoice number that should be used for outgoing invoices.
 Credit notes have their own number range that can be configured separately.

+### CONSEQUENTIAL NUMBER

+This option uses a consecutive number for the invoices.
+You can configure the current invoice number and the minimum length for the invoice number.
+If the current invoice number is less than the minimum length, then the number is padded with leading 0s.
+Here is an example.
+The current invoice number is 199 and the minimum length is set to 5.
+Then the next invoice number would be: `00200`.

+This format is always ongoing and is not reset at the end of the year!

+### PREFIX - CONSEQUENTIAL NUMBER

+This option corresponds to the format: `<PREFIX>-<CONSEQUENTIAL NUMBER>`.<br/>
+For example: `RE-123`.<br/>
+Here you can specify a prefix for the invoice number, the current number and the minimum length for the consecutive number.
+The invoice number is not reset at the end of the year!
+With this format, the number always continues consecutively.

+### CONSEQUENTIAL NUMBER/YEAR

+This option corresponds to the format: `<CONSEQUENTIAL NUMBER>/<YEAR>`.<br/>
+For example: `123/2025`.<br/>
+The consecutive number is reset at the end of the year and the year is inserted at the end of the invoice number.
+Invoices in the new year then start again with invoice number 1.
+As with the first option, you can specify both the current number and the minimum length for the consecutive number.

+### YEAR-CONSEQUENTIAL NUMBER

+This option corresponds to the format: `<YEAR>-<CONSEQUENTIAL NUMBER>`.<br/>
+For example: `2025-123`.<br/>
+The year is inserted at the front of the invoice number, followed by a consecutive number.
+The consecutive number is reset at the end of the year.
+Invoices in the new year then start again with invoice number 1.
+As with the first option, you can specify both the current number and the minimum length for the consecutive number.

+### YEAR MONTH DAY - DAY COUNTER

+This option corresponds to the format: `<YEAR><MONTH><DAY>-<DAY COUNTER>`.<br/>
+For example: `20250101-1`.<br/>
+The invoice number consists of the year, month, day and a sequential day counter.
+The day counter is reset every day.
+Invoices on the same day are then given the numbers 1, 2, 3, etc.
+As with the first option, you can specify both the current number and the minimum length for the sequential number.

+### YEAR MONTH - MONTHLY COUNTER

+This option corresponds to the format: `<YY><MONTH>-<MONTHLY COUNTER>`.<br/> For example: `2501-1`.<br/>
+The invoice number consists of the year, the month and a consecutive month counter.
+The monthly counter is reset every month.
+Invoices in the same month are then given the numbers 1, 2, 3, etc.
+As with the first option, you can specify both the current number and the minimum length for the consecutive number.

+### PREFIX-YEAR-CONSEQUENTIAL-NUMBER

+This option corresponds to the format: `<PREFIX>-<YEAR>-<CONSEQUENTIAL-NUMBER>`.<br/> For example: `RE-2025-123`.<br/>
+Here you can specify a prefix for the invoice number, the current number and the minimum length for the consecutive number.
+The year is always set automatically!
+The consecutive invoice number is reset at the end of the year!

+### PREFIX-YY-CONSEQUENTIAL-NUMBER

+This option corresponds to the format: `<PREFIX>-<YY>-<CONSEQUENTIAL-NUMBER>`.<br/> So, for example: `RE-25-123`.<br/>
+Here you can specify a prefix for the invoice number, the current number and the minimum length for the consecutive number.
+The year is always set automatically!
+The consecutive invoice number is reset at the end of the year!

+### PREFIX-YYCONSEQUENTIAL-NUMBER

+This option corresponds to the format: `<PREFIX>-<YY><CONSEQUENTIAL-NUMBER>`.<br/> So, for example: `RE-25123`.<br/>
+Here you can specify a prefix for the invoice number, the current number and the minimum length for the consecutive number.
+The year is always set automatically!
+The consecutive invoice number is reset at the end of the year!

 ## Credit note number